Jefferon County Trails Council, Fairfield

-Lamson Woods/Neff Wetlands Segment of the Loop Trail - Scroll down to view the trail map
+Lamson Woods/Neff Wetlands segment of the Fairfield Loop Trail

 Length= 0.4 miles

-Surface= The Zillman Bridge/boardwalk has a wooden deck.
-Crushed limestone covers the Neff Family Wetlands dike.
+Surface= The 326-foot Zillman Bridge/boardwalk has a wooden deck.
+The rest is crushed limestone.

-East Entry= on Glasgow Rd, 0.6 miles south of Hwy 34, near Middle Glasgow Rd (parking available).
+East Entry= on Glasgow Rd, 0.6 miles south of Hwy 34, at Middle Glasgow Rd (connects to Crow Creek segment).

-West Entry= Intersection of E. Fillmore Ave, S. Park St, and Mint Blvd.
-Parking available.
+West Entry= Intersection of E. Fillmore Ave and Mint Blvd (connects to Mint Blvd Link).

 Lamson Woods/Neff wetlands Walking trails Map